MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 ---
 title: Spatial audio tutorials - 4.
-Using reverb to add distance to spatial audio
+Enabling and disabling spatial audio at run time
-description: Add a reverb effect to enhance the sense of distance variation to spatial audio.
+description: Use a button to enable and disable spatialization of audio at run time.
 author: kegodin
 ms.author: kegodin
 ms.date: 12/01/2019